anisoprint/aura-docs/docs/aura-connect/gui/index.md

 Here you will see a list of all users which have been made admins in your company

-Hover over a user and click on the trash icon on the right To deprive them of admin rights in your company
+Hover over a user and click on the trash icon on the right to deprive them of admin rights in your company

 ### Company info form